mantidproject/mantid/docs/source/concepts/Fitting.rst

 Levenberg-Marquardt,
 which is a strictly downhill mimimizer.
 Mantid has a plug-in mechanism for added minimizers and hence the number of minimizers which Mantid supports is not static.
-For example, as of this writing, recently a minimizer called FABADA was added which is aimed at fitting for Bayesian data analysis.
-New fitting minimizers can be added through the plug-in mechanism or as is demonstrated in the section below entitled 'Global fitting' can be scripted from minimizers that already exist.
+For example recently a minimizer called FABADA was added which is aimed at fitting for Bayesian data analysis.
+New fitting minimizers can be added through the plug-in mechanism or as is demonstrated in the section entitled 'Global fitting' can be scripted from minimizers that already exist.

 Fitting in Mantid is more than just selecting a cost functions and minimizer.